ovh/docs/pages/public_cloud/public_cloud_databases/databases_16_logs_to_customer/guide.en-gb.md

 Query: `clusterID: "<Engine>-<HostID>"`

-You can find this `HostID` in your manager :
+You can find this `HostID` in your manager:

-- Find the Cluster ID formated as a UUID (AAAAAAAA-BBBB-CCCC-DDDDDDDDDDDD)
+- Find the Cluster ID formatted as a UUID (AAAAAAAA-BBBB-CCCC-DDDDDDDDDDDD)
 - `HostID` is the first part of the UUID (AAAAAAAA)

 ### Delete subscription

-You have 2 methods to delete subscription:
+You have 2 methods to delete a subscription:

 - You can delete subscriptions using the `subscriptionId` concerned in this API call: